pvnotpv/pvnotpv.github.io/_posts/2025-01-07-transferspl.md

 ---
-title: Solana - Transfering SPL-tokens from PDA accounts
+title: Solana - Transferring SPL-tokens from PDA accounts
 date: 2025-01-07
 categories: [solana]
 tags: [rust, anchorlang, solana]
-description: Creating an associated token account for a PDA and transferring spl tokens out of it.
+description: Creating an associated token account for a PDA and transferring SPL tokens out of it.
 pin: true
 ---

 ---

-So I've been kinda trying to figure this out for a few days now since there aren't any direct guides out there on how do to do this, online.
-If you just want the final code it's at the end of this post.
+So I've been kind of trying to figure this out for a few days now since there aren't any direct guides out there on how to do this online.
+If you just want the final code, it's at the end of this post.

 ---